Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 From [samplepath3.odgi](/data/samplepath3.odgi) I get [sampleOutputpath3.vcf](/result/sampleOutputpath3.vcf).

+From time to time, the path x is chosen as the REF and the other two are ALT, then y and z as the ref.

 ### 3. Validation VCF

 I use vg tools for working with genome variation graphs for validate VCF obtained from GFA. https://github.com/vgteam/vg.

+For now to be able to validate VCF, the first path is the REF.
+In the next updates it will be possible to choose the reference path.
-In the line 346 of the script, there is a **break**, uncommenting this, I chose as reference one path and I obtained [sampleOutputpath1.vcf](/result/sampleOutputpath1.vcf) for validation.
+In the line 346 of the script, there is a **break**, uncommenting this, I chose as reference the first path and I obtained [sampleOutputpath1.vcf](/result/sampleOutputpath1.vcf) for validation.

 From this I obtained the same graph that I use from start.